bhartineha/registration-process/README.md

 Following url you can access it
 Client URL : http://localhost:3000/

-Note:  Api was not provided, therefore, I am just listing out all the data into the table.
+Note: I am just listing out all the data into the table.